awsdocs/aws-systems-manager-user-guide/doc_source/automation-setup.md

 ## Verifying user access for runbooks<a name="automation-setup-user-access"></a>

 Verify that you have permission to use runbooks\.
-If your AWS Identity and Access Management \(IAM\) user account, group, or role is assigned administrator permissions, then you have access to Systems Manager Automation\.
-If you don't have administrator permissions, then an administrator must give you permission by assigning the `AmazonSSMFullAccess` managed policy, or a policy that provides comparable permissions, to your IAM account, group, or role\.
+If your user, group, or role is assigned administrator permissions, then you have access to Systems Manager Automation\.
+If you don't have administrator permissions, then an administrator must give you permission by assigning the `AmazonSSMFullAccess` managed policy, or a policy that provides comparable permissions, to your user, group, or role\.

 **Important**
 The IAM policy `AmazonSSMFullAccess` grants permissions to Systems Manager actions\.
 However, some runbooks require permissions to other services, such as the runbook `AWS-ReleaseElasticIP`, which requires IAM permissions for `ec2:ReleaseAddress`\.
-Therefore, you must review the actions taken in a runbook to ensure your IAM user account, group, or role is assigned the necessary permissions to perform the actions included in the runbook\.
+Therefore, you must review the actions taken in a runbook to ensure your user, group, or role is assigned the necessary permissions to perform the actions included in the runbook\.

 ## Configuring a service role \(assume role\) access for automations<a name="automation-setup-configure-role"></a>